Integralist/integralist.co.uk/content/posts/git-merge-strategies.md

 What "fast-forward: means is that git will change the `HEAD` (on the destination branch) to point to the new latest commit, and all the other commits from your source branch will also appear in the git log/history of the destination branch.

+> [!NOTE]
-> Note: `HEAD` is an alias that points to a commit (typically `HEAD` is the latest commit in your branch).
+> `HEAD` is an alias that points to a commit (typically `HEAD` is the latest commit in your branch).
 Even the branch name itself is an alias that refers to a commit (_most things_ in git do simply resolve to commits).
 This is why when you have a long branch name, instead of `git push origin really-long-branch-name` you can just use `git push origin head` and git will figure out which branch you're on

 If you check `git lg` after doing a `git merge feat/foo`, you should see something like: